parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

 You can run it on the playground at https://play.golang.org/p/4NhqnMKeXTh.

+**Update Jan 2024:** I just checked and the result is now `8`, meaning the playground is running a 64-bit architecture.

 {{< imgcap title="int on the Go playground is 4 bytes" src="01-playground-int-size.png" >}}

 On my own machine which is running a 64-bit OS, it's 8 bytes (64 bits).